A safer Highway Code for cyclists

 - New rules to tackle dangerous overtaking and ‘close passes’, with a guideline minimum safe passing distance of 1.5m.

 - Clearer guidance on looking before opening your car door, including the ‘Dutch Reach’ technique, to help prevent ‘car-dooring’

 These are just some of around 50 Highway Code changes.
 We asked supporters to back our proposals for 10 key changes, all of which have been accepted, although the changes to overtaking rule 163 and group riding rule 66 aren’t exactly as we suggested.

 These new rules should help address many of the everyday problems people who cycle face on the roads, and help educate drivers, feeding into driving lessons and tests, enabling the police to deal with bad driving which puts people cycling and walking at risk.

-You can read our full response to government’s consultation on these changes online, which led to our largest ever campaign response - over 16,500 people wrote to the Department of Transport to support the changes we proposed.
+You can read our full response to the government’s consultation on these changes online, which received our largest-ever campaign response – more than 16,500 people wrote to the Department of Transport to support the changes we proposed.